yoctoproject/poky/documentation/dev-manual/dev-manual-qemu.rst

 3. *Ensure the Artifacts are in Place:* You need to be sure you have a pre-built kernel that will boot in QEMU.
-You also need the target root filesystem for your target machine’s architecture:
+You also need the target root filesystem for your target machine's architecture:

    -  If you have previously built an image for QEMU (e.g. ``qemux86``, ``qemuarm``, and so forth), then the artifacts are in place in